mjbots/moteus/docs/reference.md

 beneficial to select a lower value than default for `moteus_tool --cal-bw-hz` during calibration.

-### Internally Generated Trajectories ###
+### Constant Acceleration Trajectories ###

-moteus currently only supports constant velocity trajectories.
-Normally, the velocity commanded will continue indefinitely, either until a watchdog timeout occurs or the configured position limit is reached.

-Through the use of the optional "stop_position" of the position controller, moteus can set the velocity to zero when a specific control position is achieved.
-This feature can be used in applications where the host commands the controller at a low update rate.
+Velocity and acceleration limits can be configured either globally, or on a per-command basis which will cause moteus to internally generate continuous acceleration limited trajectories to reach the given position and velocity.
+Once the trajectory is complete, the command velocity is continued indefinitely.

-### Constant Acceleration or Jerk ###
+### Jerk Limited Trajectories ###

-moteus only supports constant velocity internal trajectories.
-To approximate a constant acceleration or constant jerk trajectory, the host processor should send a sequence of piecewise linear constant velocity trajectories which approximate the desired one.
-This would be done by sending commands consisting of at least a position and velocity at some moderate to high rate.
+moteus only supports acceleration limited internal trajectories.
+To approximate a constant jerk trajectory, the host processor should send a sequence of piecewise linear constant velocity trajectories which approximate the desired one.
+This would be done by sending commands consisting of at least a position and velocity at some moderate to high rate while disabling the internal velocity and acceleration limits.

 ### High Torque Bandwidth ###